Postpartum Recovery

 Check out IG @thriving.mommas for week 1-6 exercise ideas

-Schedule Pelvic Floor PT appointment to start rehab
+Schedule Pelvic Floor PT appointment to start rehab (Scottsdale or virtual)

 Week 4-6

-Body weight exercises - squats, lunges, bridges
+Body Weight exercises - squats, lunges, bridges

 Week 7-11